Sofie8/Course-MOGEN/PART2.md

 ## Transposable Elements
-A Transposable Element (TE), sometimes called a "jumping gene", is short piece of DNA capable of moving from one location in the genome to another.
+A Transposable Element (TE), sometimes called a "jumping gene", is short piece of DNA capable of moving from one location in the genome to another [ref](https://www.nature.com/scitable/topicpage/transposons-the-jumping-genes-518/).
 A transposable element can transpose:

 - to a different spot on the same chromosome